UMCarpentries/intro-curriculum-r/paper/paper.md

 The University of Michigan instance of the Carpentries has taught workshops using the curriculum created by the Carpentries organization since 2015.
-In that time, our instructors have found several advantages and disadvantages to using the Carpentries curriculum.
+In that time, our instructors have found several advantages and disadvantages to using the Software Carpentry curriculum in particular.
-Some advantages that we found are:

-1. It is modular, so workshop organizers can choose any programming language lesson (e.g. R or Python) to pair with lessons on the Unix shell and version control;
+Some advantages are that it is modular, so workshop organizers can choose any programming language lesson (e.g. R or Python) to pair with lessons on the Unix shell and version control;
-1. It has been refined over years by many contributors and taught at workshops around the world; and
-1. It demonstrates good pedagogy for teaching beginner data science practitioners.
+it has been refined over years by many contributors and taught at workshops around the world; and it demonstrates good pedagogy for teaching beginner data science practitioners.

 However, we found that the curriculum did not meet all of our needs.